Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 • Are expenses too high?

-The three main financial statements work together to give a complete picture of a business.
+The three major financial statements work together to provide a complete picture of the business.

-A Trading Account is the first step in preparing business financial statements.
-It shows whether a business made a gross profit or gross loss from buying and selling goods.
+A Trading Account is the first stage in preparing financial statements.
+It is used to determine whether a business made a gross profit or gross loss from buying and selling goods.

 • Sales revenue